Aloysia citrodora: Uses

 Inca Kola soft drink, which is flavored with lemon verbena.

 Lemon verbena leaves are used to add a lemon flavor to fish and poultry dishes, vegetable marinades, salad dressings, jams, puddings, Greek yogurt, and beverages.
 The leaves are also used in potpourri.
 Lemon verbena is used to make herbal teas and as a liqueur flavoring.
 It is used in traditional medicine in Latin American countries.
 The oil was historically steam-distilled from the leaves for use in the perfume industry, but it has skin-sensitising and phototoxic properties.
 In the European Union, verbena essential oils (Lippia citriodora Kunth.) and derivatives other than absolute are prohibited when used as a fragrance ingredient (Regulation No. 1223/2009, Annex II).

 Chemistry

 The major isolates in lemon verbena oil are citral (30–35%), nerol, and geraniol.
-Extracts of lemon verbena also contain verbascoside.
+Extracts of lemon verbena also contain verbascoside, an antimicrobial.
 As the plant has several phytochemicals which may act as substrates for drug-metabolizing enzymes, lemon verbena may cause herb-drug interactions.
 However, lemon verbena oil is generally recognized as safe (GRAS) by the US Food and Drug Administration when used as a flavoring.